aziele/fastapy/README.md

 # fasta-parser
 A lightweight Python module to read and write sequence records in [FASTA format](https://en.wikipedia.org/wiki/FASTA_format).

 The design was inspired by the utility of BioPython’s SeqIO, which supports many sequence formats.
 This repo focuses only on FASTA records.
-It is faster than BioPython and can handle compressed FASTA files (gz, bz2, zip, zstandard).
+It is faster than BioPython and can handle compressed FASTA files (gzip, bzip2, zip, Zstandard).

 ## Requirements
 Python >= 3.8

 ### Optional dependencies
-Two dependencies can be installed later if needed:

-1. lz4 >= 4.0.2
-    > Install with: `pip install lz4`
+This module has no Python package dependencies (i.e., it only uses the standard library).
+However, if you work with Zstandard-compressed FASTA files, you will need the following package:

-2. zstandard  >= 0.18.0
+* zstandard  >= 0.18.0
-    > Install with `pip install zstandard`.
+    > Install with: `pip install zstandard`

 ## Quick Start
 Typical usage is to read a FASTA file and loop over the record(s).